webda2l/symfony-docs/workflow.rst

             if (!$definition->getMetadataStore()->getMetadata('title')) {
                 throw new InvalidDefinitionException(sprintf('The workflow metadata title is missing in Workflow "%s".', $name));
             }

+            // ...
         }
     }

-Once your definition validator is implemented, you can configure your workflow to use
+After implementing your validator, configure your workflow to use it:
-it:

 .. configuration-block::